 Istanbul is divided into three distinct areas: Old Town (with all the historical sites), New Town (known as Beyoglu) across the Golden Horn, and the Asian side of the city across the Bosphorus.

-The InterContinental Istanbul is a luxury hotel located on the European side of Istanbul, in a commercial area of near the airport but too far from the Old Town to walk there.
-It is in fact just across the street from the Grand Hyatt reviewed below.
-The advantage of this location, other than the easy airport access, are the views which are extraordinary.
+The InterContinental Istanbul is a luxury hotel located on the European side of Istanbul, in a commercial area near the airport but too far from the Old Town to walk there.
+In fact, it is just across the street from the Grand Hyatt reviewed below.
+The advantage of this location, other than the easy airport access, are the extraordinary views.

-The hotel is high-rise, modern and grand.
-Many rooms have views of the Bosphorus and we suggest you request one of these.
+The hotel is a high-rise, modern, and grand.
+Many rooms have views of the Bosphorus, and we suggest you request one of these.
 The outdoor pool here is also very luxurious and another reason to stay here.

-Value-added amenity, specific to hotel ($100 value per stay)
+- Value-added amenity, specific to hotel ($100 USD value per stay)

 3. Grand Hyatt Istanbul

-This hotel has multiple restaurant options, a spa and fitness centre, which is a small but well-equipped gym and a super pool with lovely comfy padded loungers and lots of greenery.
+This hotel has multiple restaurant options, a spa, and a fitness center, which is a small but well-equipped gym and a super pool with lovely comfy padded loungers and lots of greenery.

 While you may not have high expectations for this hotel, I think you will be pleasantly surprised.
-The grounds of the hotel are beautiful and the pool, which is only open during the summer, is surrounded by comfy lounge chairs on various levels of terraces.
+The hotel’s grounds are beautiful, and the pool, which is only open during the summer, is surrounded by comfy lounge chairs on various levels of terraces.
 Free water bottles are available by the pool.
-The guest rooms at this Hyatt are a good size and the club lounge is great!

-During the day the club lounge is stocked with lots of different non-alcoholic beverages, cookies, biscottis and pastries.
-In the morning, the breakfast is good with a nice continental spread and a couple of hot egg and meat dishes should you chose to order.
-You can also choose from a variety of breads, meats, cheese, and fruits at the buffet.
-Happy hour is 6-8pm every day and offers appetizers which are more than enough to fill you entirely for dinner.
-Alcoholic drinks available include complimentary beer and wine and the staff here are excellent, bringing you drinks and clear your plates with efficiency.
+The guest rooms at this Hyatt are a good size, and the club lounge is great!

-When comparing the Grand Hyatt vs the Park Hyatt, which is the other luxury Hyatt property in Istanbul, the Park Hyatt is far more luxurious and stylish, but the Grand Hyatt remains a great choice too, with a club lounge (there’s no club lounge at the Park Hyatt) along with a great pool.
+During the day, the club lounge is stocked with lots of different non-alcoholic beverages, cookies, biscottis, and pastries.
+In the morning, breakfast is good with a nice continental spread and a couple of hot egg and meat dishes should you choose to order.
+You can also choose from a variety of bread, meats, cheese, and fruits at the buffet.
+Happy hour is served every day and offers appetizers that are more than enough to fill you entirely for dinner.
+Alcoholic drinks available include complimentary beer and wine, and the staff here are excellent, bringing you drinks and clear your plates with efficiency.

+When comparing the Grand Hyatt vs. the Park Hyatt, which is the other luxury Hyatt property in Istanbul, the Park Hyatt is far more luxurious and stylish.
+The Grand Hyatt remains a great choice, too, with a club lounge (there’s no club lounge at the Park Hyatt) along with a great pool.
 The Park Hyatt has an equally good pool, so your decision between these hotels really depends on the price in cash or points that you are prepared to pay.
 The Park Hyatt is the more expensive of the two hotels.

 4. Renaissance Polat Istanbul Hotel

 Renaissance Istanbul Polat Bosphorus Hotel is located on the European side of Istanbul, in Besiktas, midway between the areas of Taksim and Levent.
-The hotel is very near the airport so perfect for a layover and is a very strong near-airport hotel.
-When compared to the Sheraton Atakoy, the Renaissance wins on almost every point.
+The hotel is near the airport, so perfect for a layover, and is a very strong near-airport hotel.
+Compared to the Sheraton Atakoy, the Renaissance wins on almost every point.

-The hotel is in walking distance to key Istanbul shopping malls, business centres and Bosphorus’ main boat harbour.
-Taksim Square is only a few minutes away by subway and you have very easy access to Old City; Saint Sophia Museum, Sultanahmet Mosque, Topkapi Palace and Grand Bazaar, as well as to the Asian side by the Bosphorus Bridge.
-If you want, you can take the subway into town or you can take a $20, 20-minute cab ride into town.
+The hotel is within walking distance to key Istanbul shopping malls, business centers, and Bosphorus’s main boat harbor.
+Taksim Square is only a few minutes away by subway.
+You have very easy access to Old City; Saint Sophia Museum, Sultanahmet Mosque, Topkapi Palace, and Grand Bazaar, as well as to the Asian side by the Bosphorus Bridge.
+If you want, you can take the subway into town, or you can take a $20 USD, 20-minute cab ride into town.

-The hotel is conveniently close to the airport and it has an airport shuttle and a daily shuttle into town and back which takes about 25 minutes to the Old City.
+The hotel is conveniently close to the airport, and it has an airport shuttle and a daily shuttle into town and back, which takes about 25 minutes to the Old City.
 Being a shuttle ride from the old city rather than being able to step out of the foyer into the Old City is the main disadvantage of this hotel.
-Instead, this hotel is in a leafy, suburban neighbourhood, with a couple of serviceable restaurants nearby, but not much else.
+Instead, this hotel is in a leafy, suburban neighborhood, with a couple of serviceable restaurants nearby but not much else.

-The Hotel Renaissance Polat Istanbul club lounge is one floor below reception and it has views of the pool.
+The Hotel Renaissance Polat Istanbul club lounge is one floor below reception, and it has views of the pool.
 There is also a nice outdoor terrace.
-The seating space inside is a bit limited but the lounge is stylish and is open 7 days a week, serving snacks and drinks throughout the day.
+The seating space inside is slightly limited, but the lounge is stylish and is open 7 days a week, serving snacks and drinks throughout the day.
 A massive highlight of this club lounge is the huge terrace area overlooking the pool.

-The rooftop bar & restaurant also offers truly amazing view of the Bosphorus and the city’s historical peninsula and is a “must do” if you stay here.
+The rooftop bar & restaurant also offers a truly amazing view of the Bosphorus and the city’s historical peninsula and is a “must-do” if you stay here.

 5. Hilton Istanbul Bosphorus

-Hotel Hilton Istanbul Bosphorus is located out of the main centre in a quiet area.
-While it’s an easy walk to Taksim and Istklal and the entrance to the public transit system is very close to the hotel, it takes a lengthy 30 – 40 mins to get from the Hilton to Old Town and centre using public transport, trams and funiculars.
+Hotel Hilton Istanbul Bosphorus is located out of the main center in a quiet area.
+While it’s an easy walk to Taksim and Istiklal and the entrance to the public transit system is very close to the hotel, it takes a lengthy 30 – 40 mins to get from the Hilton to Old Town and center using public transport, trams, and funiculars.

 6. Istanbul Marriott Hotel Asia

-Istanbul is the only city in the world built on two continents; Europe and Asia and Istanbul Marriott Hotel Asia sits on the Asian side, near the shores of the uniquely beautiful Bosphorus.
-The hotel is located in the centre of the booming business district of Atasehir and offers a refreshing experience for business and leisure travellers.
+Istanbul is the only city in the world built on two continents; Europe and Asia, and Istanbul Marriott Hotel Asia sits on the Asian side, near the shores of the uniquely beautiful Bosphorus.
+The hotel is located in the center of the booming business district of Atasehir and offers a refreshing experience for business and leisure travelers.
 This rewards category 2 property is a comparative bargain for points at around 12,500 Marriott Bonvoy points per night.

-Book into one of the 51 executive rooms and these get you access to the Hilton executive lounge, where you can enjoy a great spread of food and drink, particularly at breakfast and in the evening, along with drinks and snacks through the day.
-The view from the lounge on the 22 floor is also amazing and Platinum Bonvoy members get free access to this executive lounge.
+Book into one of the 51 executive rooms.
+These get you access to the Hilton executive lounge, where you can enjoy a great spread of food and drink, particularly at breakfast and in the evening, along with drinks and snacks throughout the day.
+The view from the lounge on the 22 floor is also amazing, and Platinum Bonvoy members get free access to this executive lounge.

 7. Hotel The Marmara Taksim

 Hotel The Marmara Taksim is a 5 star hotel in Istanbul.
 Book into a newly renovated Club Room, averaging 25m² (82 ft) to get club lounge access included.
-These club rooms are located at the uppermost floors of the hotel and feature a desk and armchair, a comfortable sofa bed and built-in closet, in addition to the marble bathrooms with walk-in showers and chic vanity units.
+These clubrooms are located on the uppermost floors of the hotel and feature a desk and armchair, a comfortable sofa bed, and a built-in closet, in addition to the marble bathrooms with walk-in showers and chic vanity units.
 Non-smoking rooms are available.

-With the club room, you have complimentary access to the exclusive club lounge located on 19th floor and offering panoramic views of the Bosphorus, Golden Horn and historic peninsula, Sultanahmet.
-Club lounge perks include: 07:00 – 10:30 Open buffet breakfast, 12:00 – 17:00 Teatime buffet, 17:00 – 20:00 Alcoholic drink buffet.
-You also get a newspaper service (Turkish and English), express check-in & check-out at the club lounge, complimentary soft drinks, cookies, tea and coffee at club lounge all day, daily washing, dry cleaning or ironing service for one piece, bottled water and Nespresso machine in the rooms, shoeshine for a pair of shoes during the stay, 20% discount on SPA services at T floor and 15% discount on all chocolates in Chocolate Shop located at G floor, as well as two hours of meeting room usage for maximum eight-person upon availability.
+With the club room, you have complimentary access to the exclusive club lounge located on the 19th floor and offering panoramic views of the Bosphorus, Golden Horn, and the historic peninsula, Sultanahmet.
+Club lounge perks include a newspaper service (Turkish and English), express check-in & check-out at the club lounge, complimentary soft drinks, cookies, tea, and coffee at the club lounge all day, daily washing, dry cleaning, or ironing service for one piece, bottled water and Nespresso machine in the rooms, shoeshine for a pair of shoes during the stay, 20% discount on SPA services at T floor and 15% discount on all chocolates in Chocolate Shop located at G floor, as well as two hours of meeting room usage for maximum eight-person upon availability.

 8. WOW Istanbul Hotel

-WOW Istanbul Hotel is located at 1 km from Istanbul International Airport, Ataturk Airport.
-It is also around 200 m walking distance from Istanbul Exhibition Center and CNR Expo Center where exhibitions are organized.
+WOW, Istanbul Hotel is located 1 km from Istanbul International Airport, Ataturk Airport.
+It is also around 200 m walking distance from Istanbul Exhibition Center and CNR Expo Center, where exhibitions are organized.
 You can use the metro to go to historical places such as Topkapi.
 Sultanahmet is in the garden of the facility.

-Restaurant Mezzanine and Choppers Point, serve Turkish and world cuisine and there is a swimming pool on the top floor, covered by a glass ceiling, a fitness centre, Turkish bath, sauna, massage saloon and Vitamin Bar.
-Just don’t be tricked into thinking that this is a 5-star luxury hotel or you will be disappointed.
+Restaurant Mezzanine and Choppers Point serve Turkish and world cuisine, and there is a swimming pool on the top floor, covered by a glass ceiling, a fitness center, a Turkish bath, a sauna, a massage salon, and Vitamin Bar.
+Just don’t be tricked into thinking that this is a 5-star luxury hotel, or you will be disappointed.

-The 56 rooms on “Executive Floor” have access to the executive lounge which offers special catering buffets specially designed for their most exclusive guests but this remains our worst club lounge choice in Istanbul because of the basic rooms and the noise suffered in these rooms.
+The 56 rooms on the “Executive Floor” have access to the executive lounge, which offers special catering buffets specially designed for their most exclusive guests, but this remains our worst club lounge choice in Istanbul because of the basic rooms and the noise suffered in these rooms.